Soulsbane/duble/README.md

 # Description

-Shows the size of each directory below user specified directory or current working directory.
+Shows the size of each directory below user specified directory or current working directory if none specified.

 ## Usage